irboi746/Blog/docs/Dev/Java/Burp Extension - Hello World.md

-# Hello World Burp Extension
+# Burp Extension - Hello World
+Lao Tzu once said "A journey of a thousand miles begins with a single step" and that single step to our journey in creating a Burp extension or any development endeavour will be the "Hello World"!

 In this tutorial, we will create a Hello World using the [Hello World Example](https://github.com/PortSwigger/burp-extensions-montoya-api-examples/blob/main/helloworld/src/main/java/example/helloworld/HelloWorld.java) from Portswigger.
 ## Setting Up
 We will start with environment set-up.
 In our set-up we will be using Eclipse as our IDE.